drewthepooh/pipeline_helpers/README.md

     dpipe.callAndLog['ls', 'l']

+## working_dir

+Context manager for changing the working directory, e.g.

+    from dpipe import working_dir

+    with working_dir('/path/to/directory'):
+        # changes working directory
+    # changes to original working directory

+## ignored

+Context manager to ignore specifed exceptions

+Author: Raymond Hettinger (coming in Python 3.4).
+I added this so it can be used with older versions.

+     with ignored(FileExistsError):
+         os.mkdir('some_dir')

 ## processes

 Trivial (so trivial it's nearly useless) wrapper of the concurrent futures ProcessPoolExecutor map functionality.
 This function takes a function and an iterable and calls the function with each argument of the iterable in parallel.
 Additional functionality (such as logging) will be added in the future.